Dr. David Wood1,2

 ChartsDescendant Chart for John WOOD Sr.

-Jean Wood was born on 14 January 1772.2 She married Elisha Manning, son of Nathan Manning and Jane Robins, before 1790 at Northumberland, Pennsylvania, USA.1,2 Jean Wood died circa 1807 at Clermont, Ohio, USA.2
+Jean Wood was born on 14 January 1772 at Virginia, British Colonial America.2 She married Elisha Manning, son of Nathan Manning and Jane Robins, between 1789 and 1791 at Northumberland, Pennsylvania, USA.1,2 Jean Wood died circa 1807 at Clermont, Ohio, USA.2

 She FamilySearch ID # Family Search ID K2TH-181.
 Jean Wood was also known as Jane.2 As of before 1790,her married name was Manning.1